acalzasd/MrBayes-3.2.7a-Angel/README.md

 en C que permite este análisis, denominado "analisisR.c", en cual se debe modificar la línea 14 y añadir la ruta del fichero "tempIndex.dat".

+MrBayes 3.2.7a modified by Angel Calzas allows working with temperatures lower than 1 with the parameter "RedTemp", and it allows changes only between chains with adjacent temperatures in the Parallel Tempering.
+In addition, it exports the indices of the chains in a file named "tempIndex.dat", in order to be able to carry out a convergence analysis with the autocorrelation times.
+Therefore, in addition to the modified MrBayes, a C program is added which allows this analysis, called "analisisR.c", in which line 14 must be modified to add the path to the file "tempIndex.dat".

 Build instructions, very very short version (would install MrBayes as "/usr/local/bin/mb" on a Unix system):
     git clone --depth=1 https://github.com/acalzasd/MrBayes-3.2.7a-Angel.git